Azure/bicep-registry-modules/avm/ptn/app/container-job-toolkit/README.md

 - container app secrets if the `value` has been set

 > If a value for the `appInsightsConnectionString` parameter is passed, a secret `applicationinsightsconnectionstring` is automatically added to the container app secrets and as `applicationinsights-connection-string` to Key Vault.

+#### Zone Redundancy

+[Zone Redundant configuration](https://learn.microsoft.com/en-us/azure/reliability/reliability-azure-container-apps) will be configured automatically if

+1. `deployInVnet`has been enabled
+2. No `workloadProfile` has been specified, which will deploy the Managed Environment with a Consumption Plan, _and_ an `addressPrefix` has been specified.

 ## Data Collection